 If any section, subsection, sentence, clause or phrase of these Regulations is for any reason held to be unconstitutional or invalid, such decision shall not affect the validity of the remaining portions of the Regulations.
 The Board hereby declares that it would have passed these Regulations and every section, subsection, clause and phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional or invalid.

-These Regulations shall supersede and replace provisions of the other Regulations and laws of the District relating to levee encroachments in conflict herewith.
+These Regulations shall supersede and replace provisions of the other Regulations and laws of the District relating to levee Encroachments in conflict herewith.

 EXHIBIT 1